 Once you know the style of ring be that solitaire and halo or a fancy shaped diamond, or gemstone.
 You need to start thinking about the setting.
 Think of the setting as the frame to put around your chosen stone.
 You can be bold and do something different and unique, but it is important that the ring reflects the style of the person who will be wearing it.
 At every step of the way we can help create that perfect ring, they will treasure forever.

 6. Don’t be afraid to have an entirely unique ring.

-We all want everything we buy to feel special, and and its no different for a ring to match up with to our expectations.
+We all want everything we buy to feel special, and it’s no different for a ring to match up with to our expectations.
 It’s becoming more common for women to shy away from diamonds and traditional settings and opt for something personal and unique.
 People want something different, buying a ring from a shop means other people will have the same ring as you.
 Clients come to us for a ring that’s unusual but still clean and sleek so it won’t go out of style, that no one else has.
 It does not have to be wacky but be a reflection of who you are.

 De Beers’ advertising geniuses started running adverts pushing men to spend one month’s salary on a ring if they wanted to be “responsible.”
-By the 1980’s, it jumped up to two months.
-These days, the rule of thumb that’s often referenced is that one should fork over at least three months’ salary when purchasing and engagement ring.
+By the 1980s, it jumped up to two months.
+These days, the rule of thumb that’s often referenced is that one should fork over at least three months’ salary when purchasing an engagement ring.
 This is all just clever marketing.
 The truth is there’s no exact science when it comes to how much to spend on an engagement ring,

 With a bespoke ring starting from £1,200, we can not only design your individual ring.
-We can also offer fantastic saving over the high street, so more ring for your money.
+We can also offer a fantastic saving over the high street, so more ring for your money.

 To speak to one of the team